Free Banach $f$-algebras: The finite-dimensional case

 It might be pertinent to recall here that the free Banach lattice over a Banach space of dimension $n$ is lattice isomorphic to $C(\Sinfn)$, but the isomorphism constant increases without bound as the dimension grows (see \cite[Section 9]{oikhberg_etal2022}).

 \begin{cor} Let $E$ and $F$ be Banach spaces of dimension $n$.
 Then $\FBFA E$ and $\FBFA F$ are lattice-algebra isomorphic. \end{cor}

 \begin{rem} Even though isomorphic Banach spaces generate isomorphic free Banach lattices, this is not clear at all for free Banach \falg s.
 In fact, in \cref{ex:extension_of_bijection} we will provide an isomorphism between Banach spaces that does not induce an isomorphism between the corresponding free Banach \falg s.
 It is clear that isometric Banach spaces generate lattice-algebra isometric free Banach \falg s.
-The isomorphic case, however, remains open in the infinite-dimensional case. \end{rem}
+The isomorphic case, however, remains open in infinite dimensions. \end{rem}

 \begin{question} Let $E$ and $F$ be isomorphic Banach spaces.
 Are $\FBFA E$ and $\FBFA F$ lattice-algebra isomorphic? \end{question}